emiyl/switch.cfw.guide/guide/blocking-updates.md

 1. Hold down the "Power" Button
 2. Select "Reboot"
 3. If that doesn't work, reboot again but hold down **Volume +** and **Volume -** while rebooting
+	- Make sure to not select any options in Recovery Mode, only reboot